Akyya-Mayberry/locations/README.md

 See the section about [deployment](#deployment) for more information.

+## Service Worker For Offline Access:
+*This application offers a limited offline experience by use of a service worker in both development and production.
+Both uses the service-worker-dev.js worker located in the public folder at the root of the project.
+To disable the worker, comment out the registration code in index.tsx.
+Alternatively, to run the service worker only in development or production make changes the registerServiceWorker.js file.*

 ## Supported Browsers

 By default, the generated project uses the latest version of React.